-We will update this page once a new date has been set for the webinar.
+This page will be updated once a new date has been set for the next webinar.
 Details will also be made available on our website.

 Alternatively, please do not hesitate to get in touch with us, if you have any questions.